-- 4.1 The team consists of 3.5 full-time equivalent posts including a Manager and three planning officers (one of which work part-time in policy).
-Assistance is also provided by a number of teams elsewhere in the Council including Regeneration, Housing, Planning Technical Support, Environmental Health and Leisure.
+Assistance is also provided by a number of teams elsewhere in the Borough Council including, Housing Strategy, Planning Technical Support/ Administration, and Environmental Health for example.
 Consultants may also be used where there is insufficient resource / expertise within the authority.
-Advice will also be sought and guidance provided from Norfolk County Council, the Environment Agency etc., where necessary. - 4.2 The budget for Planning Policy makes allowance for the anticipated costs of development plan production, including examination.
+Advice will also be sought and guidance provided from Norfolk County Council, the Environment Agency etc., where necessary.

+5.2 The budget for Planning Policy makes allowance for the anticipated costs of development plan production, including examination.
 However the timing set out in this document is indicative and based on assumptions.
 It may therefore be necessary to make further amendments to the timetable.
 The table below considers potential areas of risk which could cause the programme to slip, and details their impact and likelihood of occurrence alongside contingency and mitigation measures.